Stokeham

 Stokeham’s first parish register began in 1618.

 A south aisle of the church appears to have been pulled down in the 17th or 18th century.
-The arches from this aisle can be seen in the south wall.
+The arches from the south arcade were blocked up at the same time and are visible in the masonry of the south wall.

 Thomas Herring, Archbishop of York, toured the diocese in 1743.
 The visitation report includes details of St Peter’s, Stokeham.
 It records 8 families in the village and no dissenters.
-The Curate, Walter Pallisser, resided in the parish and read a public service every 2 Sundays in 3.
+The curate, Walter Pallisser, resided in the parish and read a public service every two Sundays in three.

-A listing in White’s Directory shows that by 1861 the village contained 10 houses.
-In the 1851 census the population of Stokeham is given as 60 people.
+The 1851 Religious Census states that '[East Drayton] church and that at Stokeham forms a post of one incumbency'.
 The parish was endowed with a tithe worth £120, a glebe worth £20 and tithes 1 or 2 shillings.
 The church could accommodate 60 people, but the average attendance at Sunday morning services was 4-5 and at evening services 10-12 people.
+The rector of East Drayton, the Rev John Goodacre, reported that Stokeham was 'a Rectory but a very small parish consisting of only eleven dwelling houses; viz 5 farmers, 6 cottages.'

 By the mid-19th century the church building was in a very bad condition and was largely unused.
 It seems that most of the population of the village were Methodists.
 A Wesleyan chapel was built in the village in 1856.
 Also villagers who attended church travelled to the neighbouring church in East Drayton.

-However restoration work began in 1862, led by Rev J. Goodacre.
-White’s Directory for 1864 describes how restoration work was done on the chancel at the cost of £20.
-The 1894 White’s Directory describes later restoration work on the chancel in 1881 at the cost of £120.
+White’s Directory of Nottinghamshire for 1864 mentions that restoration work was done on the church in 1862 at the cost of £20.
+Kelly's Directory of 1900 reports later restoration work on the chancel in 1881 at the cost of £120.

-Cox, in The Churches of Nottinghamshire, wrote of Stokeham church in July 1911 ‘Everything in grievous plight’ and that the chancel was boarded off for an occasional service.
+Cox (1912) observed in July 1911 that in relation to Stokeham church ‘Everything [is] in grievous plight’ and that the chancel was boarded off so it could be used for an occasional service.

-An article in the Sept 1911 Church Times also highlighted the dilapidated condition of Stokeham church;
+An article in the Church Times of 29 September 1911 also highlighted the dilapidated condition of Stokeham church:

-In c.
-1912 Sir Edward Hoskyns, Bishop of Southwell, toured the diocese.
-In the visitation report the bishop cites ‘The ruin of Stokeham church’ as one of the ‘outward signs of the changes which are coming upon us in agricultural districts’.
+Between 1911 and 1915 Edward Hoskyns, Bishop of Southwell, carried out a thorough visitation of Southwell Diocese.
+The bishop visited Tuxford Deanery in early 1914 and in his visitation report highlighted the serious difficulty arising from 'the strain thrown upon a tiny Parish in preserving the fabric of the Church building' and cited 'The ruin of Stokeham church’ as one of the ‘outward signs of the changes which are coming upon us in agricultural districts’.
 He described how the burden of church upkeep used to be shouldered by large landowners, but increasingly larger properties were sold and small communities of farmers and labourers became responsible for their church buildings.
-So ‘a serious difficulty arises from the strain thrown upon a tiny parish in preserving the fabric of the church building’.
-The visitation report also records that Stokeham church was able to accommodate 25 people.
-The vicar, shared with East Drayton, was Rev A F L Wilkinson.
+At this time Stokeham church was only able to accommodate 25 people.
+The incumbent, shared with East Drayton, was the Rev A F L Wilkinson.

 In 1921 villagers received a grant of £100 to rebuild the west wall and repair the chancel windows.
 In 1924 the Rev J Wardle settled in East Drayton, but took weekly services in the chancel of St Peter’s.
 He supported fund-raising to complete the restoration.
 The February 1928 issue of Southwell Diocese Magazine listed Stokeham church as one that the Church Extension Society had not been able to assist.
 The parish had applied for aid in restoring the nave at the cost of £150.

-However, by October 1928 funds were available for a full restoration of the church.
+However, before long funds were available for a full restoration of the church.
 This included installing four new cross beams to the nave, rebuilding the south porch, repointing the walls, re-flooring the nave, re-glazing windows and installing new seating.
 Before the restoration the church contained box pews.
 The work cost about £500 and was also assisted by volunteers.
-A rededication service was held in October 1928, with an address given by the Archdeacon of Newark.
+The restored and refurnished church was rededicated on 9 August 1928 by the Venerable E. Hacking, the Archdeacon of Newark.

 In 1929 the church was presented with two oak Sanctuary chairs in memory of Mrs Miller, by Mr Miller and Mrs Dodsworth, his daughter.